 Craig lives in Greenville SC enjoying an active and varied performing and teaching career.
 He has degrees in trumpet performance from Yale University School of Music (MM) and Furman University (BM).
-As a freelancer he performs frequently with the Greenville Symphony Orchestra, GAMAC Orchestra, West End Brass Quintet and Greenville Brass Quintet, as well as the Spartanburg Philharmonic Orchestra, South Carolina Philharmonic, and Greenville Jazz Collective.
-Past highlights include performances at Avery Fisher Hall at New York City’s Lincoln Center, with the Moscow Chamber Orchestra, Broadway shows on local stops, Ringling Bros Circus, orchestras with Johnny Mathis, Edwin McCain, Bela Fleck, opening act for Wilco, winner of the Toad's Place Battle of the Bands in New Haven, CT with salsa band Sonido Unidad.
+As a freelancer he performs frequently with the Greenville Symphony Orchestra, GAMAC Orchestra, West End Brass Quintet, GSO Quintet, Greenville Jazz Collective, and on occasion the Asheville Symphony, Spartanburg Philharmonic Orchestra, and South Carolina Philharmonic.
+Past highlights include performances at Avery Fisher Hall at New York City’s Lincoln Center, with the Moscow Chamber Orchestra, Broadway shows on local stops, Ringling Bros Circus, orchestras with Johnny Mathis, Edwin McCain, Bela Fleck, and a favorite, winner of the Toad's Place Battle of the Bands in New Haven, CT with salsa band Sonido Unidad.

 Craig teaches trumpet at Converse College, Lawson Academy of the Arts, and North Greenville University where he also serves as Director of the Jazz Band and Jazz Combo.
-In the past he has taught Intro to Music and Jazz Appreciation courses at Furman and NGU.
+In the past he has taught Intro to Music and Jazz Appreciation courses at Furman University and NGU.

-Released September 2017, his nine song album of original music Blue Metropolis is now available on CD, vinyl, and digital download (www.craigkingmusic.com).
+Released September of 2017, his album of original music, Blue Metropolis, is available on CD, vinyl, and digital download (www.craigkingmusic.com).
 Upon release, the album was featured on WNCW's "New Tunes at Two" and included in a weekly highlight playlist by British alternative music blog For The Rabbits.

 In his spare time, Craig is painting portraits (www.craigkingart.com), perfecting his from-scratch pizza recipes, indulging in cold brew coffee infusions, and singing Dylan tunes to the otherwise neglected houseplants.